They’re the chief advisors to four generations, and their economic influence can no longer be overlooked.

-It won’t be Millennial CEOs or Gen Z entrepreneurs who wield the most financial power in the coming decades—it will be the wave of Baby Boomer women.
+It won’t be millennial CEOs or Generation Z entrepreneurs who wield the most financial power in the coming decades—it will be the wave of baby boomer women.

 Nearly 100 million Americans will be 65 and older by 2060, and more of them will be women as they live five years longer than their partners on average, and continue to age into their 80s and 90s.